usnistgov/OSCAL/src/release/README.md

 | --- | :---: |
 | **XML & JSON** | Extensible Stylesheet Language Transformation (XSLT) 3.0 <br /> [ [https://www.w3.org/TR/2017/REC-xslt-30-20170608/](https://www.w3.org/TR/2017/REC-xslt-30-20170608/)]<br /><br />XPath 3.1<br />[[https://www.w3.org/TR/xpath-31/](https://www.w3.org/TR/xpath-31/) ] |

-**IMPORTANT** : XSLT 3.0 and XPath 3.1 are only required when using NIST published tools to convert OSCAL files between JSON and XML.
+**IMPORTANT** : XSLT 3.0 and XPath 3.1 are only required when using the NIST provided tools for converting OSCAL content between JSON and XML.
 Any version of XSLT or XPath may be used when transforming or querying OSCAL files for other reasons.
-Later versions offer more robust capabilities.
+Later versions XSLT and XPath offer more robust capabilities.
 There are several JSON query capabilities available, such as JSONPath [[https://restfulapi.net/json-jsonpath/](https://restfulapi.net/json-jsonpath/)]; however, no one capability has emerged as a clear standard as of this publication.

 ## Available Tools and Resources

-There are many tools available to validate and manipulate XML and JSON content using these standards.
-This includes both open source and commercial tools, as well as standard capabilities available in many programming languages.
+There are many open source and commercial tools available to validate and manipulate XML and JSON content, as well as support for these formats in many programming languages.

 The following tools are used by the NIST OSCAL Team and are known to work with OSCAL.
 This is neither an exhaustive list of available tools, nor an endorsement.
 OSCAL adopters are encouraged to do their own research and select the resources that are best for their specific needs and budget.
 OSCAL adopters are also responsible for ensuring their compliance with any licensing requirements.